ApiLogicServer/ApiLogicProject/readme.md

 Extensive [documentation is available here](https://valhuber.github.io/ApiLogicServer/) - checkout the [FAQs](https://valhuber.github.io/ApiLogicServer/FAQ-Frameworks/).

-The fastest way - _with __no install___ - is to follow the instructions below to:
+The fastest way to explore API Logic Server - _with __no install___ - is to follow the instructions below to:

-* Open this empty project in Codespaces
+* Open this empty project in Codespaces / VSCode (runs in your Browser)
 * Use `ApiLogicServer create` to create the sample application
 * Use the Tutorial to review initial automation, customization, and debugging